tanto2412/testReadTheDocs/docs/source/main_features.rst

     b.
 Add a new static action using the **Add Static Action** button (*area number 1 in the picture above*).
 This will open up a **Add Static Action** modal.
     c.
 In the modal, define the actions (BGP rule) to be taken when a threshold is triggered.
 The actions available are:
-      - block all UDP ports
+      - Block all UDP ports
-      - block all TCP ports
+      - Block all TCP ports
-      - block all ICMP ports
+      - Block all ICMP ports
-      - block specific UDP source ports
+      - Block specific UDP source ports
-      - block specific TCP source ports
+      - Block specific TCP source ports
-      - block specific UDP destination ports
+      - Block specific UDP destination ports
-      - block specific TCP destination ports
+      - Block specific TCP destination ports
-      - block specific packet lengths
+      - Block specific packet lengths
-      - limit the packet rate
+      - Limit the packet rate
     d.
 Lastly, enable or disable the static action and click **Add** button on the top right.

     .. note::